NeonLaw/codebase/README.md

 ```

 With either command (both cannot be ran at the same time), you'll have a
-local Neo4j instance at `127.0.0.1:7474`, which you can then connect to with
+local Neo4j instance at `127.0.0.1:7474` if you have the proper GCP SQL
-the GCP SQL credentials for staging and production.
+credentials for staging and production.

 ## Third-Party SaaS Services